-- 7.2.5.1 Metal tubing is recommended for use with ignitable liquids or flammable gases. - 7.2.5.2 Where plastic tubing is used, it shall have a pressure rating of 1.5 times the maximum allowable working pressure, be of a material with the highest melting point and ignition temperature consistent with other necessary properties, and be of the shortest length possible.
+- 7.2.5.1 Metal tubing shall be used for ignitible liquids or flammable gases. - 7.2.5.2 Plastic tubing shall be permitted provided it has a pressure rating of 1.5 times the maximum allowable working pressure, be of a material with the highest melting point and ignition temperature consistent with other necessary properties, and be of the shortest length possible.

-7.3\ Materials of Construction.
+7.3 Materials of Construction.